Sentenced with Huber Law

 - You must have a job and/or the ability to pay required fees

-- If wishing to transfer to Manitowoc a Manitowoc Huber/EMP application must be filled out and received prior to transfer consideration and/or eligibility
+- If wishing to transfer to Manitowoc, a Manitowoc Huber/EMP application must be filled out and received (3) weeks PRIOR to transfer consideration and/or eligibility

 - Not everyone who applies is accepted onto the Huber/EMP program